 Dr. Sicherer: From your description, I’ll assume your 12-year-old has been tolerating green peas up until the reaction to the pea protein burger.
 There are an increasing number of products that use concentrated bean (legume) proteins.
 Some common types: flours in bread and pasta made with lentil, lupine or chickpea; the use of concentrated soy (soy protein concentrate/isolate) in processed foods; and, as you identify, the use of concentrated pea proteins.

-The increasing number of products enriched with pea proteins, including processed meats but also yogurts, cookies, health supplements, and others, are typically using a type of pea known as yellow, dun or field pea.
+The increasing number of products enriched with pea proteins include processed meats but also yogurts, cookies, health supplements, and others.
+They are typically made with a type of pea known as yellow, dun or field pea.

 When evaluating an allergy like this, I think about the knowledge we have and the history of the patient.
 Based on studies, about 95 percent of people with peanut allergy tolerate other legumes (even though most will have positive skin or blood tests to multiple beans).

 However, if a person with peanut allergy had a reaction to other legumes, like lentils in your son’s case, I may become suspicious of other beans that I call “potent” ones.
 These are: lupine, chickpea, lentil, yellow (dun) pea, green pea and soy.
 Typically, if there is a bean allergy, we don’t see it as often for other types (black, white, kidney, lima, green, etc.).

 Additionally, it’s possible to have an allergy to one or more beans without having a peanut allergy.
 For example, lentil or lupine allergy without peanut or other bean allergies.
 Or yellow pea allergy without peanut allergy.